Diphenoxylate and AtropinePronunciation

 DO NOT EXCEED RECOMMENDED DOSAGE.

-The recommended initial dosage is two tablets four times daily (20 mg per day).
+Adults: The recommended initial dosage is two tablets four times daily (20 mg per day).
 Most patients will require this dosage until initial control has been achieved, after which the dosage may be reduced to meet individual requirements.
 Control may often be maintained with as little as 5 mg (two tablets) daily.

 Clinical improvement of acute diarrhea is usually observed within 48 hours.
 If clinical improvement of chronic diarrhea after treatment with a maximum daily dose of 20 mg of diphenoxylate hydrochloride is not observed within 10 days, symptoms are unlikely to be controlled by further administration.